nielsengoncalves/event-sourcing-framework/README.md

  And since someone need to handle the messages that will rise you should implement the `EventHandle` interface, we use Spring to inject it so annotate you implementation

+ To be better handle the subscriber does not start listening upon it's creation, you should call method `start()`. and for customization you can pass the subscription group name as the constructor parameter, if not it will try to listen to *YourAggregateSimpleClassName*SubscriptionGroup

+ #### Event Store not covered features

+Setup of things like enabling projection, creating projections, and creating subscription groups, on `run.sh` you can find some curl examples used to serve for our testing purposes